Why Western Digital Is About To Stop The Toshiba Memory Sale

 (Source: San Francisco Superior Court)

-By arguing that FV generates only $13m and carries a book value <$1b, WDC could thus be obligated to buy out Toshiba’s share of the JV at precisely that (vs the ~$18b INCJ bid) in an “event of default” (which Toshiba has already triggered by failing to “uncure” transferring JV assets to Toshiba Memory without WDC’s consent).
+By arguing that FV generates only $13m and carries a book value <$1b, WDC could thus be obligated to buy out Toshiba’s share of the JV at precisely that (vs. the ~$18b INCJ bid) in an “event of default” (which Toshiba has already triggered by failing to "uncure" transferring JV assets to Toshiba Memory without WDC’s consent).

-Now, ignoring Toshiba’s move to revert the JV assets back to its parentco (an implied validation of WDC’s consent rights) and the absurd notion that Sandisk has pumped in billions in capex for share in a mere financing vehicle, this claim should not even exist as it was built on a blatant violation of the agreements in the first place.
+Now, ignoring Toshiba’s move to revert the JV assets back to its parentco (an implied validation of WDC’s consent rights) and the absurd notion that SanDisk has pumped in billions in capex for share in a mere financing vehicle, this claim should not even exist as it was built on a blatant violation of the agreements in the first place.

 #3 - WDC has already waived its consent rights

-This claim goes back to a December 4 Undertaking argument in which Western Digital proposed that Toshiba relinquish its consent right over SanDisk’s transfer of its Flash Ventures Interests to wholly owned subsidiaries of Western Digital.
+This claim goes back to a December 4 Undertaking argument in which WDC proposed that Toshiba relinquishes its consent right over SanDisk’s transfer of its Flash Ventures Interests to wholly-owned subsidiaries of Western Digital.
 Here’s an excerpt of the draft Undertaking:

 “Notwithstanding, anything to the contrary in any Underlying Agreements, for a period of two years following the date first written above, Toshiba’s and SanDisk’s direct and/or indirect interests in the JVs may be freely sold, transferred, and/or assigned to…”